jmettraux/aachen/src/cah__extra_skill.md

-# Pick an extra skill
+# Pick An Extra Skill

 Pick one skill to reflect the character's outside interests, natural talents, hobby expertise, or other personal focus.